Oh hell: Contract whist

-Note that the name Nomination Whist is given to at least two other games.
+Note that the name Nomination whist is given to at least two other games.

-Up and Down the River
+Up and down the river

 In this Australian and Kiwi version, there are four to eight players, each dealt 10 cards in the first deal.
 Again the cards dealt follow a descending and ascending(⇘⇗) sequence, the number reducing by one each time until each player receives just one card.
 The sequence then ascends to 10 cards for a total of 19 deals (10–1–10).
 Again, the dealer must ensure bids do not add up to the number of tricks in the deal.
 Players score 1 point for each trick taken plus 10 points for achieving their bid.

 Oh Pshaw

 Oh Pshaw is an American variant recorded by Bicycle, who describe it as "an amusing game" with a worldwide following.
 It is an ascending only (⇗) variant and the rules are as described above with the following additions:

-Bicycle say that 4 to 5 players are best.
+Bicycle says that 4 to 5 players are optimal.
 The game consists of a fixed number of deals.
-In the first, the dealer distributes one card to each player and turns the next for trumps.
-In subsequent deals the number of cards given to each player increases by one each time up to the maximum possible.
+In the first, the dealer distributes one card to each player and turns the next for trump.
+In subsequent deals, the number of cards given to each player increases by one each time up to the maximum possible.
 So for example, if four play, there will be 13 deals.
-If three play, Bicycle advise limiting the game to 15 deals, rather than the theoretical maximum of 17.
+If three play, Bicycle advises limiting the game to 15 deals, rather than the theoretical maximum of 17.
 If no cards are left over in the last deal, the game is played at no trump.

-Like Oh!
-Well, but unlike Nomination Whist, there is no restriction on the dealer as to the number of tricks he may bid.
-However, the scorekeeper must announce whether the bid total is "over", "under" or "even" compared with the available number of tricks in the deal.
+Like oh! well, but unlike contract whist, there is no restriction on the dealer as to the number of tricks s/he may bid.
+However, the scorekeeper must announce whether the bid total is "over", "under" or "even" compared with the available number of tricks in the deal/number of cards each player holds.

-The normal scoring scheme is that players who achieve their bid, score 1 point for each trick taken plus 10 bonus points.
-Players who fail to achieve their bid, score nothing.
+The normal scoring scheme is that players who achieve their bid score 1 point for each trick taken plus 10 bonus points.
+Players who fail to achieve their bid score nothing.
 The player with the highest score at the end of the game is the winner.
 If played for hard score, the winner is given a further 10 point bonus and then players settle with one another based on the difference in their scores.
-Scoring variations include all players receiving 1 point per trick taken whether or not they achieve their bid; those that do achieve their bid still earn a bonus of 10; and players who announce a bid of “None” may score 5 points, 10 points or 5 points plus 1 point for each trick in the deal, depending on local rules.
+Scoring variations include all players receiving 1 point per trick taken whether or not they achieve their bid; those who do achieve their bid still earn a bonus of 10; and players who announce a bid of “None” may score 5 points, 10 points, or 5 points plus 1 point for each trick in the deal, depending on local rules.